AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 We follow ethical norms & our process for objectivity.

-This research is funded by Haptik and Zoho SalesIQ.
+This research is funded by Zoho SalesIQ and Tidio.

 ChatbotFintech

-Banks with higher customer satisfaction generate deposits 85% faster than their rivals.1 One of the crucial financial procedures that has an impact on client satisfaction is loan processing.
-Chatbots powered by artificial intelligence (AI) can mimic mortgage brokers and automate tasks around the clock.
+Banks with higher customer satisfaction generate deposits 85% faster than their competitors.1 One crucial financial procedure impacting client satisfaction is loan processing.
+Chatbots can simulate mortgage brokers and automate tasks around the clock.

-However, many executives in banking are not fully aware of the special use cases for loan chatbots.
-To close the information gap, we present 5 vendors & distinct use cases for mortgage chatbots in this paper, along with a case study.
+However, many banking executives are not fully aware of the specific use cases for loan chatbots.
+We gathered 5 vendors and use cases, along with a case study highlighting effective mortgage chatbots.

-**Apart from our sponsors, the table is sorted according to alphabetical order.
+*Apart from our sponsors, the table is sorted by rating score.

 What are mortgage chatbots?

-Mortgage chatbots (also referred as loan chatbots) are conversational AI systems made primarily for imitating mortgage professionals.
+Mortgage chatbots (also referred to as loan chatbots) are conversational AI systems designed primarily to imitate mortgage professionals.
 They engage clients via text or voice communications to automate loan processing-related processes.
 Mortgage chatbots are a subset of banking chatbots that support financial institutions’ conversational banking strategy.

 It is possible to deploy loan chatbots on many platforms, such as: